This guidance document provides a recommended step by step approach to developing and delivering a playing pitch strategy (PPS).

 If you would like to discuss the guidance in more detail, or receive an email alert when any updates are made to the guidance, please also contact our Planning for Sport team.
 To register for alerts please include ‘Request for PPS guidance updates’ in the title of any email.

 Sport England attempts to keep track of which local authorities have an up to date PPS in place.
-A coverage document, which shares our knowledge as at the end of February 2014, can be found under the Documents list below.
+A coverage document, which shares our knowledge, can be found under the Documents list below.

 For guidance on assessing the need for other sporting provision please see our Assessing Needs and Opportunities Guide.